sonostudio/connected-shelf/src/cv/README.md

-# Complete Guide: Object Detection with Roboflow & OAK-D Pro
+# Object Detection with Roboflow & OAK-D Pro

 ## End-to-End Pipeline from Dataset to Deployment